-Liquid asset secured financing is a line of credit secured by eligible assets in one or more of your investment accounts.
+Liquid asset secured financing is a flexible line of credit secured by eligible assets in one or more of your investment accounts.

 Liquid asset secured financing, also known as securities-based line of credit or portfolio line of credit, requires no personal financial statement or tax returns for loans up to $5 million (like most lending options, however, it does require a loan application and underwriting).
 It offers both consumer and commercial clients attractive interest rates and flexible repayment of principal.
 In addition, liquid asset secured financing features a streamlined application, expedited approval process and on-demand access to available funds.

 You can use the cash to meet a wide range of financial needs: